Ultimate Japan Tour

 Tuesday Day 10 – Tour.
 Kamakura-Enoshima.

 After the hotel breakfast, we start our day of exploring.
 Kamakura is a picturesque town with an ocean beach, old shrines and temples, and delicious local food.
 Kamakura is a relatively small sized town and you can easily explore the centre on foot.
 We also will frequently use the local Enoshima Electric Railway that has been operating since Christmas Day in 1900.
 We start at Enoshima Island, just off the coast.
 Benzaiten Nakamise Dori (street) to see the island come alive.
 Snacks, drinks and all sorts of souvenirs are available.
 Then to Enoshima Shrine, either by the steps or the escalator, to the wonderful views atop.
-Then we spend 15 minutes on our coastal train riding to Hase Station.
-Just a 5-minute walk to Hase-Dera Temple, built in the 8th century, is home to an eleven headed gilded statue of Kannon, the Japanese goddess of mercy.
-The Great Budda is only a 10-minute walk away.
-Built in the 13th Century and measures a massive 13 metres in height, Leaving here we train a couple of stops to Kamakura Station.
-Adjacent to the station is Komachi Street.
-A small walking alley with lots of restaurants, cafes and local specialities and souvenirs.
-This is a perfect time for lunch and a rest-break.
-The cake, snack, coffee and tea selection is beautifully amazing.
+There are numerous temples and shrines in Kamakura.
+Our Favourites include Tsurugaoka Shrine, Meigetsu-in and Kencho-ji.
+Hokoku-ji is famous for its bamboo grove and tea house.
+From Kamakura Station, you can reach this temple in around 10 minutes by bus.
+Meigetsu-in is one of the most frequently visited temples of Kamakura in June, thanks to all of the hydrangea flowers blooming during the rainy season.

 Tonight we investigate an explosion of delicious seaside restaurants, bistros and cafes serving fine dinners with great ocean and beach views, meet some of the interesting locals and relax beside the sea.
-Hopefully, we will be able to have lovely views of Mount Fuji as we dine.

 Wednesday Day 11 – Golf.
 Lakewood Golf Club, Kanagawa

 Near the Pacific Ocean and Sagami Bay, we find the Lakewood Golf Club.
 Here we have two fantastic 18-hole courses, East or West.
 Set amidst the majestic Mt.
 Fuji, the Hakone Mountains, and the Tanzawa Mountain Range, this 36-hole course is strategically designed and challenging, with fairways and greens harmoniously integrated with the surrounding lakes, trees, and forests on the hills of Shonan.
 Both the West and East 18-hole courses feature iconic holes that offer a variety of dramatic experiences from tee shot to green.
-There are several large water hazards to negotiate around these two golf courses.
-The delicious restaurant and refreshing bar has been designed to complete this fine coastal golfing experience.

 The coast roads give us wonderful ocean views along the way home.
 After arrival at the Tokyo Tower Prince Hotel, we check-in and refresh.
 The choices for dinner seems to be endless and we will decide on one of our favourites which is within walking distance of the Hotel.